aricent/secure-cloud-native-fabric/README.md

 ## Installation

-**Prerequisite** Application setup should be run on Linux.
+**Prerequisite** SCF currently installs on Ubuntu 16.04.

 1) Clone the repository
-2) Run the shell script from SCF folder to download all the dependencies required to make this application run ./installer.sh
+2) Run the shell script installer.sh from SCF folder `./installer.sh`
+    This will download and install all 3rd party components.
+    It will then create the daemons and rin the SCF micro-services
+## Accessing the SCF UI
+If all goes well, then the SCF UI will be accessible on https://<IP-address>/ Note : The initial commit does not support RBAC, you can used the following default credential to login : user-name : scf@aricent.com password : scfadmin

 ## Use cases